| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 But that's only part of the blessing.

-Rom.
-6:8 also says, "--- if we be dead with Christ, we believe that
+Romans 6:8 also says, "--- if we be dead with Christ, we believe that

-we shall also live with him:"
+we shall also live with him."

-Yes, we are now living on the resurrection
+Yes, we are now living on the

 can we.

-Take Lazarus for instance.
+Take Lazarus, for instance.

-He was gloriously raised from the dead, but he continued to grow old, and one day he was laid to
+dead, but he continued to grow old, and one day he was laid to rest for a

-rest for a second time.
+second time.

 Poor old Lazarus!